smapiot/piral/src/plugins/piral-fetch/README.md

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

+## Why and When

+Making HTTP requests is one of the most important aspects of a modern SPA.
+Even though `fetch` works in all browsers important information such as the user's token may be missing when making the request.
+This library integrates `fetch` directly with the token middleware (if any) to properly communicate with the backend.

+Alternatives: Communicate tokens or other basic information via events or the shared data store or require use of another pilet API to retrieve it (e.g., `getUser` from `piral-auth`).

 ## Documentation

 The following functions are brought to the Pilet API.